 Dr Joe Davies

 Joe Davies is a Marie Skłodowska-Curie Global Fellow with joint affiliation at the University of California, Irvine and Maynooth University, Ireland.
 Previously he was Lecturer in Music at Lady Margaret Hall, University of Oxford, and an Irish Research Council Postdoctoral Fellow at Maynooth.
-He completed in his DPhil in Music at Oxford, with a scholarship from the Arts and Humanities Research Council.
+He completed his DPhil in Music at Oxford, with a scholarship from the Arts and Humanities Research Council.

 His research centres on nineteenth-century music, its interaction with other art forms, and its relationship with notions of authorship, gender, and self-fashioning.
 These interests come together in his Marie Curie project, which examines the impact of widowhood on women’s musical creativity in the long nineteenth century.